percona/psmdb-docs/docs/telemetry.md

 Even after stopping the telemetry agent service, a different part of the software (Telemetry subsystem) continues to create the Metrics file related to telemetry every day and saves that file for seven days.

-### To stop the Metrics file creation
+### Disable the Telemetry subsystem

-You can disable the Telemetry subsystem temporarily by running the `setParameter` command in one of the following ways:
+To disable the Telemetry subsystem, set the `perconaTelemetry` server parameter to `false`.
+You can do this in one of the following ways:

 === ":octicons-file-code-24: Configuration file"

-    Use the `setParameter` admonitions in the configuration file for persistent changes in production:
+    Use the `setParameter` admonitions in the configuration file for persistent changes:

     ```yaml
     setParameter: